J4X-98/Writeups/Websites/DamnVulnerableDeFi/06_Selfie/writeup.md

 }
 ```

-In the tescase we first need to deploy our contract and call the first function so that our action gets queued.
+In this testcase, we first need to deploy our contract and call the first function so that our action gets queued.

 ```js
 const Attack_Selfie = await ethers.getContractFactory('Attack_Selfie', player);